 Like any other Republican officer entrusted with a burdensome duty, she bears it with discipline and stoicism.
 In time, she has learned the ins and outs of the legitimate and clandestine functioning of the base.
 The prison itself is largely unknown to her, but she is very familiar with everything around it.

 Archetype: Junior Officer

 The members of the Capote du Borreau are outnumbered by their prisoners at least a hundred to one.
-They have to maintain perfect control over all of their prisoners at all times, or risk being overrun in the matter of an hour.
-This leads to a very tense and stressful environment for the guards, who have to follow the others of the Warden while keeping the tightest grip possible on the inmates.
+They have to maintain perfect control over all of their prisoners at all times, or risk being overrun in less than an hour.
+This leads to a very tense and stressful environment for the guards, who have to follow the orders of the Warden while keeping the tightest grip possible on the inmates.
 This, while being prisoners themselves of L’Oubliette.
 That peculiar set of circumstances culls the weak-minded very quickly, cracking them in a matter of weeks.